operator-framework/operator-sdk/doc/proposals/operator-testing-tool.md

 This story would introduce labels for each test and then allow the scorecard CLI to filter which tests it runs based on label selectors.

+Tests can fall into 2 groups: *required*, or *optional*.
+Tests can also be categorized as *static* or *runtime*.
+Labels for these groups and categories would allow a test to be more precisely specified by an end user.

 Possible examples of specifying what tests to run are as follows:
+ * operator-sdk scorecard --selector="required,runtime"
- * operator-sdk scorecard --selector="static,required"
+ * operator-sdk scorecard --selector="required,runtime,static"
- * operator-sdk scorecard --selector="static,runtime,required"
+ * operator-sdk scorecard --selector="optional,static"

 A scheme for applying labels to the actual tests would need to be developed.